catseye/Castile/README.markdown

-*   **C**: Most of Castile's syntax follows C, but it is generally more permissive (semicolons are optional, types of local variables and return types for functions do not have to be declared, etc.)  It has a type system which can be applied statically, and it has function values, but not closures.
+*   **C**: Most of Castile's syntax follows C, but it is generally more permissive (semicolons are optional, types of local variables and return types for functions do not have to be declared, etc.)  It has a type system (where `struct`s are the only types with name equivalence) which can be applied statically.
+It has function values, but not closures.

+*   **Pascal**: All local variables used in a function must be declared at the start of the function body.

 *   **Rust**: There is a union type, to which values must be explicitly promoted (with `as`) and extracted (with `typecase ... is`.)
+This is like Rust's `Enum`, which is (to quote its tutorial) "much like the 'tagged union' pattern in C, but with better static guarantees."
+Along with structs, this provides something similar to algebraic data typing, as seen in languages such as Haskell, Scala, etc.

+*   **Eightebed**: A few years back I realized that pointers that can assume a null value are really a variant type, like Haskell's `Maybe`.
+    Of course, in most languages, the property of being null isn't captured by the type; you can dereference a pointer in C whether it's valid or not.
+In Castile, this is captured with a union type which includes `void`, and `typecase` generalizes Eightebed's `ifvalid`.

-    Expressions (statements) within a block must have void type, except the final expression, which is returned as the result of the block.
+*   **?**: Expressions (statements) within a block must have void type, except the final expression, which is returned as the result of the block.
 Local variables are mutable, but arguments and globals are not, and neither are the fields of structs.
 There are no pointers.
-    (Although, granted, many of these features are not precisely *from* Rust, they seem to be a result of me coming to some kind of C/Rust/functional language compromise.)
+    (These features are not really original, but it's hard to say what languages I'm taking them from.
+Many of them seem to be a result of me coming to some kind of C/Rust/functional language compromise.
+I'll say more when I have a more developed idea of what type/memory safety in Castile should be.)

 Also unlike most of my programming languages (with the exceptions of ILLGOL and Bhuna), it was "designed by building" -- I wrote an interpreter, and